 Your Partner Wants You to Abort?
 You Have Other Options.

-Yet, for a large subset of women, having an abortion seems to be the only “choice” they feel that they have.
-And this isn’t really a choice at all.
+Yet, because of your partner’s pressure, having an abortion may seem like your only “choice.”
+But this isn’t really a choice at all.

 Sadly, a quick Internet search finds an endless list of sites dedicated to the stories of women who felt pressured to abort and who did not want to.
-Sometimes she feels the emotional pain and guilt immediately after the abortion.
+Sometimes, the mom feels the emotional pain and guilt immediately after the abortion.
 And sometimes it takes 10, 20, 30, or even 40 years to manifest.

 But post-abortion pain and regret are real.
 And the psychological effects cannot be ignored.
 Discussing a study that used data from the National Longitudinal Survey of Adolescent to Adult Health, Michael New wrote: “Any abortion increased the risk of depression, anxiety, or suicidality, but the risk was much higher following an abortion of one or more wanted pregnancies.”

 In 2014, the Elliot Institute released a report entitled Forced Abortion in America.
 The report found that “64% of women reported feeling pressured to abort” and that “most [women] felt rushed or uncertain, yet 67% weren’t counseled.”
 It went on to say that a whopping 79% of the women were not told about resources that could help them through the pregnancy.
 It further found that clinics rarely screen for coercion and that 65% of women suffer symptoms of trauma after an abortion.

 The website Abortion Testimonials offers pages upon pages of testimonies from women sharing their regrets after abortion.
 As one reads through these stories, it’s easy to find stories of those women who felt pressured into it.
 Many knew abortion was wrong but did it anyway.
 These women wanted their babies, but they felt helpless.
 They felt scared.
 They felt alone and powerless.
 They did not know how to convince their husband or boyfriend of the value of the baby.